JIM WIDNER BIO

-Jim Widner, former bassist with Stan Kenton, Woody Herman and the Glenn Miller Orchestra directed by Buddy DeFranco, is a Professor and Director of Jazz Studies at the University of Missouri – St. Louis, where in 2013 he was the recipient of the Faculty Excellence Award from the College of Fine Arts and Communication.
+Jim Widner, former bassist with Stan Kenton, Woody Herman and the Glenn Miller Orchestra directed by Buddy DeFranco, is celebrating his 30th year anniversary as leader of the Jim Widner Big Band and his summer jazz camps.
+Jim is a Professor and Director of Jazz Studies at the University of Missouri – St. Louis, where he directs the UMSL Jazz Ensemble.
+In 2013 he was the recipient of the Faculty Excellence Award from the College of Fine Arts and Communication.

 A graduate of the University of Missouri, Jim also holds an MA degree from the University of Memphis and has done postgraduate work at the University of North Texas, where he directed the Three O’Clock Lab Band.
 He has performed at the world famous Lionel Hampton and Montreaux (Switzerland) Jazz Festivals as well as tours of Japan, Europe, Australia and China.
 His performance background includes concert dates with Clark Terry, Lou Marini, Louie Bellson, Mulgrew Miller, Bucky Pizzarelli, Wycliff Gordon, Randy Brecker, Bill Watrous, the St. Louis Symphony Orchestra and an appearance before former President Bill Clinton.
 In 1999, students at the University of Missouri renamed the music wing of the Fine Arts Residential College “Widner House” in honor of him.
 The title of “Statesman” was conferred upon him by The Statesmen of Jazz.
 Jim is a recipient of “Downbeat” magazine’s Achievement Award for his work in jazz education and has been featured in subsequent articles in “Downbeat” and “JazzEd” magazines.